Accepting new members for 2018 now!

 Berries and Options for More!

-Since the 2005 season we have not had berries available from the farm.
 We've made an arrangement with Nanneman's Farm to include three 10 pound flats of berries with your paid share.
 You will get to choose three flats of berries from varieties including strawberries, Marionberries, Kotata Blackberries, Boysenberries, and Blueberries.
 If you would like more berries than three flats of berries (included with your share) more can be purchased.
 Nanneman's do not grow their berries organically but use standard growing practices.

 The quantity of produce you receive may seem to be a tremendous amount, and it is.
 You will likely need to plan on canning or freezing a significant amount of it in order to take full advantage of this opportunity yourself.
 However, there is another option for using all of this produce.
 You can split a share with a friend, neighbor, or family member.
 We have several customers who split the order three ways and some four ways.
 This will allow you to use most of the produce fresh and cut your cost in half, thirds, or even fourths!